jvaugha3038/Pi-in-the-Sky/README.md

         datalog.flush()
         led.value = False
 ```
 The final chunk starts with another shorthand variable, which I've already talked about.
-THe second line is the line that takes all of the important output variables and copies them into the excel sheet from earlier.
+The second line is the line that takes all of the important output variables and copies them into the excel sheet from earlier.
 Then, it blinks the Pico's onboard LED for a specific amount of time, and then the loop repeats.

 The final code file itself may end up looking different from this breakdown (more polished, probably,) but this is how the code works, regardless of how it looks later.